-We often defend individuals accused of possession for sale, sale of and possession of controlled substances.
-We have had great success in obtaining dismissed charges where we proved that unlawful police conduct lead to marijuana, cocaine, heroin and ecstasy.
-Contact us for a free consultation if you are facing drug charges anywhere in California.
+At the Law Office of Domenic J. Lombardo, we often defend individuals accused of possession, sale and possession for sale of controlled substances.
+We have had great success in obtaining dismissal of charges in cases where we proved that unlawful police conduct lead to marijuana, cocaine, heroin and ecstasy evidence being obtained.
+Contact us for a free and confidential consultation if you are facing drug charges anywhere in California.

 Possession, Sale and Transportation

 The primary defense in most drug possession and sale matters involves whether the prosecution can establish that the evidence was lawfully obtained.
 An unlawful search and seizure may result in the evidence found being ruled inadmissible in any court proceeding.
 The prosecution has the burden of proof to establish that the Fourth Amendment to the United States Constitution has not been violated.
 If a violation is shown, the evidence may be suppressed, and the case may be dismissed.

 In California there are technical procedures a skilled defense attorney uses in order to successfully attack the basis for the search and seizure of evidence.
 A skilled drug crimes attorney also knows how to uncover evidence of police misconduct.
 This office has had many cases dismissed on illegal search and seizure grounds even where the reasons for the dismissal are discovered beyond a cold reading of the police reports.
 The reasons a police search may be illegal are varied.
 For an unusual example, please read Attorney Domenic Lombardo’s blog post regarding the illegality of police officer’s playing video games during a drug raid: Drug Detectives Play Wii While Executing a Search Warrant.